Opentrons/junk-drawer/README.md

     store = await Store.create("path/to/store", schema=MyModel)
 ```

-Use [Pydantic][] to define your models.
+A store can be used to save and retrieve multiple items conforming to the same schema.
+Use [Pydantic][] to define your model shape.
 When this store is initialized, it will create the directory `${cwd}/path/to/store` if it doesn't already exist.

 [pydantic]: https://pydantic-docs.helpmanual.io/